sodaviz/soda/docs/source/index.rst

     SODA issues <https://github.com/sodaviz/soda/issues>
     SODA website <https://sodaviz.org>

-This is the documentation for SODA.
+This is the documentation for SODA, a TypeScript/Javascript library for creating genomic annotation visualizations.
-Here, you will find descriptions o

 ----